jsdelivrbot/openarch-d8/README.md

 * removed footer line if only copyright showing.
 * hide overflow for copyright notice

+#### 1.1.2

+9.23.2016

+* made footer sticky, ie stick to bottom of page when there is not enough content to fill page. required use flexbox for variable height footer, so browser support might be an issue. technique adapted from https://css-tricks.com/couple-takes-sticky-footer/
+* made factsheet columns responsive to match grid used by relations, ie use 1 col for tiny devices, 2 cols for mobile device, 3 for tablets/narrow and wide, and 4 for wider (cur.
+960-1200px).
+Set gutter size to 1/2 of column size given 12 column layout.
+* about/practice now supports multiple image slideshow with swipe functionality
+* made about/practice image size responsive
+* made people page layout responsive.
+Text body now moves to side of image @960px wide
+* added exposed sort to project/table page and placeholders for view mode.

 #### TBD:

 * menu row height needs to resize responsively, too big at smallery breakpoints